-Cranial osteopathy is not different to osteopathy in its principles, but working on cranial plates where the Primary Respiratory System originates from.
+Cranial Osteopathy is a specific type of Osteopathy which works primarily on the cranial plates in the skull where the Primary Respiratory System originates from.

-Inside our Meninges (Nervous System and Brain external sheath) runs the Cerebro-Spinal Fluid (CSF), which fluctuates between the the Cranium and the Sacrum.
-This is what your trained osteopath can feel, and work on the structures which can impair its movement.
+Inside our Meninges (Nervous System and Brain external sheath) which lies just underneath our skull, runs the Cerebro-Spinal Fluid (CSF).
+This fluctuates between the the Cranium and the Sacrum at the base of the spine.
+This fluid needs to be flowing smoothly for the body to be in balance.
+A trained Osteopath can gently work on the structures which can impair its movement.

-This movement is then spread to the whole body through the complex web of the myo-fascial system (sheath of muscles, tendons, organs etc..)
+Cerebro-Spinal Fluid is very important as the functioning of it spreads to the whole body through the complex web of the myo-fascial system (sheath of muscles, tendons, organs etc..)

 It requires a highly developed sense of touch to feel subtle changes of tension and tissue quality in the living anatomy of the whole body, and to diagnose areas of strain or dysfunction.

 Cranial Osteopathy has become famous for its efficiency on infants and children.
-But it effectively works on adults as well, but becoming less of an option for treatment after around 72 years old when the cranial sutures solidify.
+It effectively works on adults as well, but becoming less of an option for treatment after around 72 years old when the cranial sutures solidify.

 David Guilleminot, Principal Osteopath and Director